-This article is part of a month-long series about transitions; at least one story per week will focus on new ways of living and thinking about ourselves.
+This piece about quitting cold turkey is part of a month-long series about new ways of living and thinking about ourselves.

 I took my first toke at a rock concert in Central Park.
 Jefferson Airplane (that’s Airplane, not Starship).
 I was 12 years old.
 It required a few more hits on a few more occasions for me to actually feel something, but once I did—a slowly stealing smirk for the body and the mind—I knew this was for me.
 Likewise, liquor.
 Hanging out as a kid, there was always a pilfered potable being passed around.
 In fact, except for heroin, which fortunately scared the hell out of me), if an intoxicant was offered, I just said yes.
 Come on, it was the Seventies…and the Eighties…the Nineties…the Aughts…